backube/volsync/docs/usage/rsync/multi_context_sync_cli.rst

 .. code:: bash

     $ kubectl scale deployment/mysql --replicas=0 -n source --context sourceuser
-    $ kubectl scribe set-replication
+    $ kubectl volsync set-replication

 After setting a replication, the destination application may be updated to reference the latest destination PVC.
 The stale destination PVC will remain in the destination namespace.

-Remove Scribe Replication
+Remove VolSync Replication
 --------------------------

-After verifying the destination application is up-to-date and the destination PVC is bound, the scribe replication can be removed. **Scribe does not delete source or destination PVCs**.
+After verifying the destination application is up-to-date and the destination PVC is bound, the volsync replication can be removed. **VolSync does not delete source or destination PVCs**.
 Each new destination PVC is tagged with a date and time.
 It is up to the user to prune stale destination PVCs.

 .. code:: bash

-    $ kubectl scribe remove-replication
+    $ kubectl volsync remove-replication

 The above command:
 * Removes the replication source